j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 Function cost: 70529 us
 ```

-How about set aside some computation?
+How about setting aside some computation?

 ```c++
 // [1e]